andrewjk/phosphor-torpor/README.md

 ```

 > [!WARNING]
-> You might encounter slower compilation when importing components using named import (`import { X } from "phosphor-svelte"`).
+> You might encounter slower compilation when importing components using named import (`import { X } from "phosphor-torpor"`).

 ### Props